artemziborev/python_navigation_api/README.md

-# Python Challenge
+# Python Navigation API

 For description see INSTRUCTIONS.md.

-#Project description:
+## Project description:

-For building RESTful API flask-restx library is used
+API Built with Flask

-#Best Path Calculation:
+## Best Path Calculation:

 Dijkstra algorithm is used to find best way accros graph where nodes are cities and distances are edges